Liudmila Samsonova: 2025: Wimbledon quarterfinal, third doubles title

 before losing to eventual champion Madison Keys.
 Seeded 25th at the Australian Open, she overcame Kamilla Rakhimova, before losing in the second round to Olga Danilović.

 In May, Samsonova was the runner-up at the Strasbourg Open, recording wins over Linda Nosková, wildcard entrant Diane Parry, third seed Paula Badosa and Danielle Collins, before losing in the final to fourth seed Elena Rybakina in three sets.

 Seeded 19th at the French Open, Samsonova defeated Mayar Sherif, qualifier Leyre Romero Gormaz and Dayana Yastremska to make it through to the fourth round, where she lost to eighth seed Zheng Qinwen.

 Moving onto the grass-court season, she partnered Nicole Melichar-Martinez to reach the doubles final at the Rosmalen Open, losing to second seeds Irina Khromacheva and Fanny Stollár in straight sets.
 The following week at the Berlin Open, Samsonova defeated Naomi Osaka, defending champion Jessica Pegula and Amanda Anisimova to make the semifinals, where she lost to qualifier Wang Xinyu.
 Seeded 19th at Wimbledon, she recorded straight set wins over Maya Joint, Yuliia Starodubtseva, 16th seed Daria Kasatkina and Jéssica Bouzas Maneiro to reach the quarterfinals, where she lost to eighth seed Iga Świątek.

+In August as top seed at the Cleveland Open, Samsonova defeated Caroline Dolehide and qualifier Wang Yafan, before losing to another qualifier and eventual champion Sorana Cîrstea in the quarterfinals.

+Teaming up with Nicole Melichar-Martinez, she won her third WTA Tour doubles title at the Ningbo Open, overcoming Tímea Babos and Luisa Stefani in the final which went to a deciding champions tiebreak.

+2026: Guadalajara semifinal, Stuttgart doubles title

+Samsonova started her 2026 season at the Brisbane International, where, as 10th seed, she received a bye and registered wins over wildcard entrant Emerson Jones and qualifier Aliaksandra Sasnovich to make it through to the quarterfinals, at which point her run was ended by fourth seed Jessica Pegula.

+In February, at the WTA 500 Abu Dhabi Open, she defeated Sofia Kenin and Janice Tjen, before losing to wildcard entrant Hailey Baptiste in the quarterfinals.

+In April, teaming up with Nicole Melichar-Martinez, Samsonova won her fourth WTA Tour doubles title at the Stuttgart Open, defeating Jeļena Ostapenko and Zhang Shuai in the final.

+She again reached the quarterfinals at a WTA 500 event, the Washington Open, defeating eighth seed Madison Keys and Wang Xinyu, before losing to fourth seed Diana Shnaider in the last eight.

+Seeded eighth at the WTA 500 Guadalajara Open, Samsonova registered wins over Elsa Jacquemot, Kayla Day and top seed Marta Kostyuk to reach the semifinals, where she lost to Peyton Stearns.